MarlinFirmware/MarlinDocumentation/_basics/introduction.md

 Marlin is an open source [firmware](https://en.wikipedia.org/wiki/Firmware) for the [RepRap](https://en.wikipedia.org/wiki/RepRap_project) family of replicating rapid prototypers — popularly known as "3D printers."
 It was derived from [Sprinter](http://reprap.org/wiki/List_of_Firmware#Sprinter) and [grbl](http://reprap.org/wiki/Grbl#Grbl), and became a standalone [open source](https://en.wikipedia.org/wiki/Open-source_software) project on August 12, 2011 with its [Github release](https://github.com/MarlinFirmware/Marlin/commit/f850af5c1ca343ed65b94c4b9da5dd1ab4c4a53c).
 Marlin is licensed under the GPLv3 and is free for all applications.

 From the start Marlin was built by and for [RepRap](http://reprap.org/wiki/) enthusiasts to be a straightforward, reliable, and adaptable printer driver that "just works."
 As a testament to its quality, Marlin is used by several respected commercial 3D printers.
 Ultimaker, Printrbot, AlephObjects (Lulzbot), and Prusa Research are just a few of the vendors who ship a variant of Marlin.
+Marlin is also capable of driving CNC's and laser engravers.

-One key to Marlin's popularity is that it runs on inexpensive 8-bit [Atmel AVR](http://www.atmel.com/products/microcontrollers/avr/) [micro-controllers](http://en.wikipedia.org/wiki/Microcontroller).
+One key to Marlin's popularity is that it runs on inexpensive 8-bit [Atmel AVR](http://www.atmel.com/products/microcontrollers/avr/) [micro-controllers](http://en.wikipedia.org/wiki/Microcontroller) - Marlin 2.x has added support for 32-bit boards.
 These chips are at the center of the popular [open source](https://en.wikipedia.org/wiki/Open-source_hardware) [Arduino/Genuino](http://arduino.cc) platform.
 The reference platforms for Marlin is an Arduino Mega2560 with RAMPS 1.4 and Re-Arm with Ramps 1.4.

 As a community product, Marlin aims to be adaptable to as many boards and configurations as possible.
 We want it to be configurable, customizable, extensible, and economical for hobbyists and vendors alike.
 A Marlin build can be very small, for use on a headless printer with only modest hardware.
 Features are enabled as-needed to adapt Marlin to added components.